-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
-The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.

 Example 3: After several years of operating solely out of a warehouse in Las Vegas, Nevada, you open a one-room satellite office just outside of Baltimore, Maryland—a state where previously you had no physical presence.
 A day later, you make a sale to a customer in Silver Spring, Maryland: You are required to collect sales tax from the Silver Spring customer.

 While the physical presence rule may seem clear, this is not necessarily the case.
 InQuill, the Supreme Court discusses not only physical presence, but also several types of potential nexus (connections) between a business and a state.
 Many states have used the term nexus rather than physical presence in their sales tax laws, regulations, or other official documents, and have sometimes defined nexus in ways that could go beyond physical presence.

 Although Maryland’s sales and use tax statute itself does not use the term nexus, the Comptroller of Maryland uses the term in providing guidance to out-of-state vendors regarding collection of sales tax.
 More particularly, the Office of the Comptroller takes pains to be clear that presence need not be substantial, but rather, only something more than a slightest presence.
 The legal implications of this guidance are not clear.